telerik/blazor-docs/knowledge-base/treeview-rename-node.md

 ---
 title: How to Rename a TreeView Node
-description: Learn how to edit the name (text) of a treeview node and explore the example that demonstrates a possible approach with an ItemTemplate.
+description: Learn how to edit the name (text) of a Treeview node and explore the example that demonstrates a possible approach with an ItemTemplate.
 type: how-to
 page_title: How to Rename a TreeView Node?
 slug: treeview-kb-rename-node
 position:
 tags: edit, rename, tree, treeview, node, item
-ticketid: 1525532
+ticketid: 1525532, 1540469, 1629878, 1602035
 res_type: kb
 ---